 Close factual analysis of technical processing activities

 The factual threshold for becoming a controller (determining purposes or means of processing) is low.
+The test, according to the CJEU, is simply whether someone “exerts influence over the processing of personal data, for his own purposes, and (…) participates, as a result, in the determination of the purposes and means of that processing”.
 (2.12)

-Courts and supervisory authorities are likely to consider that a Contracted Party is involved in determining the means of processing, possibly just by implementing/interfacing with the SSAD.
+In the CJEU's Jehovan Todistajat ruling, the national Jehovah's Witnesses community organization was stated to have “general knowledge” and to have encouraged and coordinated data collection by community members (door to door preachers) at a very general level – but it was nevertheless held to have satisfied the test for joint controllership with those community members.
+In the CJEU's Fashion ID ruling, it was sufficient for the website operator to integrate with Facebook platform code, such that the operator thereby participated in determination of the “means” of Facebook’s data collection, and was a joint controller with Facebook.
 (2.14)

+Courts and supervisory authorities are therefore likely to consider that a Contracted Party is involved in determining the means of processing, possibly just by implementing/interfacing with the SSAD.
+(2.14)

 Factors that could support processor status

+The key to avoid controller status is being able to show that you are not involved in determining the "essential elements" of processing (2.6).

-ICANN monitoring compliance with a contractual requirement to disclose data could be proof of a controller processor relationship, since “constant and careful supervision by the controller to ensure thorough compliance of the processor with instructions and terms of contract provides an indication that the controller is still in full and sole control of the processing operations.”
+Also, ICANN monitoring compliance with a contractual requirement to disclose data could be proof of a controller processor relationship, since “constant and careful supervision by the controller to ensure thorough compliance of the processor with instructions and terms of contract provides an indication that the controller is still in full and sole control of the processing operations.”
 (2.16)

-Taking steps to clearly inform data subjects that data is collected only on ICANN’s behalf (e.g. disclosures in domain name registration process, annual data accuracy reminder, privacy notices, ICANN org website materials) and other presentations that clearly depict this action as being performed by CPs solely on ICANN’s behalf could result in individuals becoming more aware of ICANN’s role as a Controller, and the CPs role as a processor.
+Taking steps to clearly inform data subjects that data is collected only on ICANN’s behalf (e.g. disclosures in domain name registration process, annual data accuracy reminder, privacy notices, ICANN org website materials) and other presentations that clearly depict this action as being performed by CPs solely on ICANN’s behalf could result in individuals becoming more aware of ICANN’s role as a Controller, and the Contracted Parties' role as a processor.
 (2.17)

 Summary – Contracted Parties most likely joint controllers with ICANN